Man in blue shirt smiles looking at laptop as he reclines on a couch

 Good credit score and history

 Lenders may review the specifics of your credit history to see what kinds of accounts you’ve had in the past and how long you’ve had them, in addition to looking at your credit score.
 A good credit score can help you get approved for lower interest rates and more credit options.
 A high credit score (which is based on your credit history) tells lenders that you make on-time payments, responsibly maintain your accounts, and keep your credit utilization ratio low.
-According to FICO, most lenders consider a “good” FICO® Score to be 670 or higher.
+According to FICO, a “good” FICO® Score is 670 or higher.

 Poor credit score and history